-In gossiping you talk about a third party in a way that sheds their blood... kills them in a way.
+In gossiping you talk about a third person in a way that sheds their blood… by damaging their reputation.
+It kills them in a way.

-What happens is this: your gossip partner will now think of the third party as trash, etc. while you go home to them and make love to them, etc.
+What happens is this: your gossip partner will now think of the third party as trash, stupid, bad, etc. while you go home to them and make love to them, etc.

 You meant to let off some steam, some frustration, but you weren’t conscious of the fact that words create worlds.

 What happens if they come clean?
-I have never seen that happen.
+I have rarely seen that happen.
 Trust broken is broken.

 Now, is it possible to talk about another in a way that it is not blood shedding?